In our modern society, we are inundated with both the sale and promotion of alcohol throughout our everyday lives.

 Historians credit the Romans with being the earliest known civilisation to practice the process of distilling alcohol and designated the finished product to be “aqua vita,” or “water of life.”

 During the distillation process, water is removed which has the effect of concentrating the remaining alcohol, therefore distilled alcohol most usually has between 40 to 50% alcohol content.

 In the early twelfth century, wine was converted to brandy using distillation in Italy, the earliest recorded time when distillation was known to be used for medicinal purposes.

-During this time, distilled alcohol was used as a form of anesthesia, as well as an antiseptic for cleaning wounds due to its sterilizing properties as a result of its heightened alcohol content.
+During this time, distilled alcohol was used as a form of Anesthesia, as well as an antiseptic for cleaning wounds due to its sterilising properties as a result of its heightened alcohol content.

-What made distilled alcohol such a favorable choice to serve as an anesthetic was due to the effect that it has on the human brain after it has entered the body through digestion.
+What made distilled alcohol such a favourable choice to serve as an Anesthetic was due to the effect that it has on the human brain after it has entered the body through digestion.

 The high purity of distilled alcohol also happens to make it a fine preservative, and medications that are produced in liquid form still use it as such to this very day.

 In moderation, alcohol has shown to have a potential beneficial impact on the body, but thanks to it’s elevated alcohol content levels and value when compared to fermented drinks with less alcohol, it’s one of the most abused forms of alcohol available.

 Fermented alcohol is most commonly used for recreational purposes thanks to its lower alcohol content, and the sale of fermented beverages is a massive world-wide industry and has solidified its position as a commonplace activity in nearly every nation on Earth.